ricardopt/gatsby-blog/src/pages/07-21-2018-flexible-headings/index.md

 We created a new variable for the heading level so we can pass it to the heading component to decide what heading we want to render (h1-h6).
 If no value is passed the heading level will be 2 (H2), by default.

 ```twig
 <h{{ heading_level }} class="{{ classes|default('') }}">
 ```
-Next, we make use of the heading_level variable we just created by passing it to compose the heading tag (i.e. **h3**).
+Next we make use of the heading_level variable we just created by passing it to compose the heading tag (i.e. **h2**).
 In addition, we are using the classes key so we can pass a unique css class to the heading when it’s time to include it in our templates.
 More on this later.

 ```twig
 {{ title }}